IreneKilgannon/pands-project/README.md

 |![PWvsPL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Petal%20Length.png)|![PWvsSL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Sepal%20Length.png)|
 |![PWvsSW](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Petal%20Width_vs_Sepal%20Width.png)|![SWvsSL](https://github.com/IreneKilgannon/pands-project/blob/main/plots/Scatterplot_Sepal%20Width_vs_Sepal%20Length.png)|

 The scatter plots demonstrate clearly that _Iris setosa_ is a distinct cluster.
 It does not overlap with with _Iris versicolor_ or _Iris virginica_ in any of the scatter plots.
 It is important to always cross check what appears to be an outlier in the scatter plot with the box plot.
-What I thought was an obvious outlier in the scatter plot for _Iris setosa_ with a sepal width at approx 2.3 cm, is in the box plot the minimium value in the sepal width range for _Iris setosa_!
+What I thought was an obvious outlier in the scatter plot for sepal width for_Iris setosa_ 2.3 cm, is in the box plot the minimium value in the sepal width range for _Iris setosa_ and is not an outlier!
 As the data point is so far from the main set of data points I calculated the upper and lower limits for outliers as shown in this data camp course, [handling outliers](https://campus.datacamp.com/courses/exploratory-data-analysis-in-python/data-cleaning-and-imputation?ex=12).
-As the lower limit for outliers for Iris setosa for sepal width is 2.3 is the same value as the minimium data point it is not considered an outlier as it is not lower than the lower limit __REPHRASE__.
+As the lower limit for outliers for Iris setosa for sepal width is anything less than 2.3 cm, it is not considered an outlier.

 <details>
-<summary> Calculating lower and upper limit of outliers. </summary>
+<summary>Calculating lower and upper limits of outliers.</summary>

 ```python
 # Minimium value in sepal width column for Iris setosa